abarnowska/css-plane/README.md

 * [Contact](#contact)

 ## General Information
-- I'm made this project to improve my HTML and CSS skills
+- I've made this project to improve my HTML and CSS skills
-- Creating CSS Plane was a big fun for me!
+- Creating CSS Plane was a great fun for me!

 ## Technologies Used